4 Project Management KPIs Important For Performance Management

 Gartner defines the purpose of tracking ROI as the KPI that allows you to quantify the project value and understand the profitability of an investment.
 Here’s the recommended formula for calculating a project’s ROI:

-Calculation: ROI = (gain from investment minus the cost of investment) divided by cost of investment.
+Calculation: ROI = (Gain from investment minus the cost of investment) divided by cost of investment.

-Factors to include when determining the “cost of investment” should travel expenses, various department budgets, and employee salaries.
+Factors to include when determining the “cost of investment” should be travel expenses, various department budgets, and employee salaries.

 2. Cost performance index (CPI)

 CPI shows you how efficiently you’re using the project budget.

 You can use this value metric KPI to better understand the actual cost associated with a project.
 This enables you to forecast future performance and better allocate funds to projects.